 Skate the Day Away

 Winter Park boasts two ice skating rinks that are free but for rentals.
-Skate the rink at Cooper Creek Square and then warm up with a cup of hot cocoa by the fire pit.
-Or visit the skating pond at the Village at Winter Park Resort, where free skating lessons are offered every day from December 11 to March 31 from 4 – 5 p.m.
+Visit the skating pond at the Village at Winter Park Resort, where free skating lessons are offered every day from December 11 to March 31 from 4 – 5 p.m.

 Cost: Free.
 Skate rentals, available next to both venues, run $10 – $15/hour.